kineticfire-labs/java-util/README.md

-# java-utils
+# java-util
-java-utils is a Java library that provides utilities for languages targeting the JVM (Java, Groovy, Clojure, etc.).
+java-util is a Java library that provides utilities for languages targeting the JVM (Java, Groovy, Clojure, etc.).

 # Table of Contents